aizzy-ai/aizzy-token/README.md

 ### Builders

 - List Agents on the Aizzy.ai ecosystem using AIZ, and earn revenue when your agents are utilized by our community.
-Builders will pay all listing fees in AIZ, and earn all protocol revenue in AIZ.
+Builders will pay all listing fees in AIZ, and earn all revenue in AIZ.
 - Access advanced models and API features for your Agents using the AIZ token.
 - AI Model Operators
-- List your Models on the Aizzy.ai Ecosystem and earn revenue from their usage by popular AI Agents on the Protocol.
+- List your Models on the Aizzy.ai Ecosystem and earn revenue from their usage by popular AI Agents on the Platform.
 Operators will pay all listing fees in AIZ, and earn all revenue in AIZ.
 - Access unique training data sets provided by the community, or train your models on real human users within the platform.

 The $AIZ utility token represents the transfer of fair value in the Aizzy.ai ecosystem, rewarding participants and providers of value to our community as they revolutionize their creative endeavors, businesses, and study.